 Shade, plus the natural moisture of snow and ice, can lead to moss forming on your stones.

-If you beautified your yard before winter by pruning and low-hanging branches or overgrown shrubs, you’ve greatly minimized the chances of moss growth.
+If you beautified your yard before winter by pruning any low-hanging branches or overgrown shrubs, you’ve greatly minimized the chances of moss growth.

 If you haven’t, you could do a quick trim job now.
-Just be careful you don’t shock or damage your trees/bushes and that you don’t slip and fall.
+Just be careful you don’t shock or damage your trees and bushes but trimming them too soon and if there’s still water and ice, make sure you are wary of potential slip and fall hazards.

 - Heat causes expansion